anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * x5c: contains the base64-encoded registrar LDevID certificate(s).
   It may optionally contain the certificate chain for this certificate.

-The payload of the RVR object MUST contain the following parameter as part of the voucher request as defined in {{RFC8995}}:
+The payload of the RVR MUST contain the following parameter as part of the voucher request as defined in {{RFC8995}}:

 * created-on: contains the current date and time in yang:date-and-time format for the RVR creation time.